AndranikSargsyan/Programming-for-economists/Week2/homework.md

 ## Problem 2: Guess the number

 Generate a random number between 1 and 100 (including 1 and 100).
 Ask the user to guess the number, then tell him/her whether he/she guessed too low, too high, or exactly right.
+Keep the game going until the user types “exit” or guesses the right number․

 **Bonus:**

-1. Keep the game going until the user types “exit” or guesses the right number
-2. Keep track of how many guesses the user has taken, and when the game ends, print that out.
+ Keep track of how many guesses the user has taken, and when the game ends, print that out.

 **Hints:**
 * Use random module to generate a random number